indifference-engine/triangles/README.md

 # Triangles

-C library to draw triangles.
+C library to draw and sample triangles.

 ## Usage